AustinCodingAcademy/react-redux-actions-practice/README.md

+# Make sure to do one thing at a time, save and refresh to check for errors

 ###  Reducers
   * Create Reducers in reducers/index.js
   * Look at state.js and create a reducer for each piece of state